Errors and Warnings¶

 ¶

-Error that an assignment is being made to an input signal.
+An error that an assignment is being made to an input signal.
 This is almost certainly a mistake, though technically legal.

 input a; assign a = 1'b1;

-Ignoring this warning will only suppress the lint check, it will simulate correctly.
+Ignoring this warning will only suppress the lint check; it will simulate correctly.

 -